ncbi/icn3d/README.md

 ## iCn3D

-"I see in 3D" (iCn3D) Structure Viewer is a WebGL-based 3D viewer using Three.js and jQuery. iCn3D has a feature-rich user interface and allows users to: show all kinds of annotations (e.g., SNPs, ClinVar, conserved domains, 3D domains, binding sites), add custom tracks (FASTA, bed file, etc) to the annotations, use a url or a state file to capture the custom display of 3D structures, define custom atom sets, show 3D structure, 2D interactions, and 1D sequences together and select residues on all of them, display custom labels, go back and forth to different stages, show highlights, export STL or VRML files for 3D printing, etc. iCn3D can also show the aligned 3D structures by providing two PDB IDs or MMDB IDs, whose alignment has been pre-calculated at NCBI.
+"I see in 3D" (iCn3D) Structure Viewer is a WebGL-based 3D viewer using Three.js and jQuery. iCn3D has a feature-rich user interface and allows users to:
+* Display and integrate annotations from NCBI resources including dbSNP, ClinVar, conserved domains, 3D domains, and binding sites
+* Add custom tracks in various formats (FASTA, bed file, etc) in the annotation window
+* Use a url or a state file to capture the custom display of 3D structures
+* Select residues by searching sequences or select on 3D structures,  2D interactions, and 1D sequences
+* Display/highlight selected residues in 3D structures,  2D interactions, and 1D sequences
+* Export STL or VRML files for 3D printing
+* Display NCBI pre-calculated aligned 3D structures by providing two PDB IDs or MMDB IDs.

 We provided two types of iCn3D widgets: [basic interface](https://www.ncbi.nlm.nih.gov/Structure/icn3d/index.html?mmdbid=1tup) and [advanced interface](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html?mmdbid=1tup).